ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step2.md

 #### Get the project repository

 You can clone the repository from its main GitHub repository page and checkout the appropriate branch for this version of the application.
+If you completed Step1.md in this tutorial, then skip the git clone command as this is already completed on the image.

 1. `cd git`
 2. `git clone https://github.com/ibm-cloud-architecture/refarch-jee-customerorder.git`